ging/fiware-pep-proxy/README.md

 manage specific permissions and policies to resources allowing different access levels for your users.

+The roadmap of this FIWARE GE is described [here](https://github.com/ging/fiware-pep-proxy/edit/master/roadmap.md)

 This project is part of [FIWARE](https://www.fiware.org/).
 For more information check the FIWARE Catalogue entry for [Security](https://github.com/Fiware/catalogue/tree/master/security).